IutkinEgor/indexmonitor-auth-server/README.md

 The project is still in development mode and has a number of unsolved problems:

 * The user personal area page is not yet presented
-* User logout request does not clean up the session on the server
+* User logout request does not clean up the session on the server.

 ## UI

 The Indexmonitor team has developed a UI powered by Angular 15 for the authorization server, providing a clean user experience.
-You can find this under the Indexmonitor Authorization Client project.
+You can find this under the   [Indexmonitor Authorization Client](https://github.com/IutkinEgor/indexmonitor-auth-client) project.

 ## Architecture